Florida Notaries Public may “Tie the Knot”

-If no discrepancies can be found on the front of the ID, there are additional things you can look for on the back of the ID.
+Here are some additional things you can look for on the back of the ID.

 - Real Florida IDs have a magnetic strip that runs horizontally across the back of the ID.
 In addition, a one-dimensional barcode will stretch from the base of the card up to the magnetic strip.

-Regardless of the Florida specific features, you should always be paying attention to the details listed on the ID.
+Regardless of the Florida-specific features, you should always pay attention to the details listed on the ID.
 Does the ID say the person before you is a 6’2” man, when you are clearly dealing with someone who is no taller than 5’7”?
-Is the license expired?
+Is the license current?
 Does the birthday listed on the ID match the relative age of the person in front of you?